|Darkblotched rockfish. Photo: NOAA.|

 - The process for controversial or complex issues takes at least three Council meetings.
 Proposals for management measures may come from the public, from participating management agencies, from advisory groups, or from Council members.
 If the Council wants to pursue these proposals, it asks for other possible solutions to the problem being addressed and then directs the Groundfish Management Team (GMT), the National Marine Fisheries Service (NMFS), and/or Council staff to prepare an analysis.
 At the next meeting when such a proposal is on the agenda, the Council reviews the analysis and chooses a range of alternatives and possibly a preliminary preferred alternative.
 The analysis is then made available for public review, and the Council makes a final decision at the next meeting the item is scheduled.

-- The biennial management process was implemented in 2003 through Amendment 17 to the groundfish FMP.
-Under this biennial cycle, management measures are implemented for a two-year period, rather than just for one year.
-Separate harvest specifications (ABCs and OYs) are identified for each year in the two-year period.
-This cycle provides more time for the Council and NMFS to work on other critical groundfish issues, and more time for public comment.At least a three-meeting process (November, possibly March, April, and June) is used to decide biennial harvest specifications and management measures:
+- The biennial management process was implemented in 2003 through Amendment 17 to the groundfish FMP and is detailed in Council Operating Procedure 9.
+Under the biennial cycle, eligible management measures are implemented for a two-year period and adjusted through routine inseason actions.
+Those management measures not eligible for implementation within the biennium can be considered for future action by the Council in June of the even years (e.g., June 2014).
+Separate harvest specifications (overfishing limits [OFLs], acceptable biological catches [ABCs], and annual catch limits [ACLs]) are identified for each year in the two-year period.
+This cycle provides more time for the Council and NMFS to work on other critical groundfish issues, and more time for public comment.At least a three-meeting process (typically September, November, April, and June) is used to decide biennial harvest specifications and management measures:

-- November: the Council decides on a preliminary range of harvest levels and management measures
+- November (in odd years): the Council decides on a preliminary range of harvest levels, including ACLs, for public review and range of management measures for more detailed analysis

-- April: the Council decides final harvest levels, and decides a range of management measures for detailed analysis
+- April (in even years): the Council decides final harvest levels, and decides a preliminary management measures for public review

-- June: the Council decides final management measures
+- June (in even years): the Council decides final management measures

-The Council reviews management performance (i.e., total fishing-related mortality, including landings plus discard mortalities) and socioeconomic impacts relative to management objectives (e.g., rebuilding plans) during the two-year management period in order to consider modifying harvest specifications and management measures in the next biennial management period.
+The Council reviews management performance (i.e., fishing-related mortality, including landings plus discard mortalities) and socioeconomic impacts relative to management objectives (e.g., rebuilding plans) during the two-year management period in order to consider modifying harvest specifications and management measures in the next biennial management period.
 New assessment results are also considered when deciding biennial harvest specifications and management measures.
-Pacific whiting will still be managed annually, with harvest levels set each year under the terms of the U.S.-Canada Pacific Whiting treaty.

 After considering Council recommendations and public comments, NMFS publishes the adopted regulations, thereby putting them into effect.
 For non-routine and annual management decisions, NMFS publishes a Federal Register notice and provides a public comment period before finalizing the recommendations.

 The GAP advises the Council on policies and management decisions that affect the groundfish fishery and the public.
-The panel includes industry representatives of commercial and recreational groundfish sectors, tribal representatives, charterboat owners and operators, fishing organization representatives, processors, environmental organization representatives, and a public at-large representative.
-Each major commercial gear group is represented.
+The panel includes industry representatives of commercial and recreational groundfish sectors, a tribal representative, charterboat owners and operators, fishing organization representatives, processors, an environmental organization representative, and a public at-large representative.
+Each major commercial and recreational gear group is represented.
 Meetings are held at most Council meetings.
 The GAP operates by consensus and through majority and minority position statements that are offered as advice to the Council.
 GAP meetings are open to the public and public comment is generally accepted during the meetings.